-Meet the latest once-weekly GH treatment option from Novo Nordisk—check it out!
+Meet the #1 prescribed once-weekly GH treatment from Novo Nordisk—check it out!a

 LET’S GROW.